Entering the European market for candles

 What is the most interesting channel for you?

-However, as the market is becoming more and more competitive, large retailers are increasingly importing themselves instead of through importers/wholesalers.
-The obvious advantages are cutting out the margins of the wholesaler and reducing delivery time to the market.
+Large retailers are increasingly importing for themselves to cut the margins of importers/wholesalers, reduce time to market, and have more control over product design and finish.
 In the lower-end market segments, self-importing retailers might want to drive a much harder bargain with you.
 However, price is a bit less sensitive in the mid- to high-end segment, which offers you the most opportunities.

 Tips: